asdf1708/color-game/README.md

 # color-game
-According to the colors shown on screen we need to guess it.
+According to the colors shown on screen we need to guess it!